EclipseFdn/eclipsefdn-github-sync/README.md

 # eclipsefdn-github-sync

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/webdev/eclipsefdn-github-sync) on October 14, 2021.

+---

 The Eclipse Foundation toolkit for maintaining permissions across multiple version-control platforms.
 This includes scripts for syncronizing user permissions from PMI to Github or Gitlab, running automated backups of repositories, and managing bot access through a variety of means.

 ## Table of Contents